fannyibz/test_junior_SC/README.md

 #### With more time, i would:

 - Implement all the tests with rspec.
+- Add comments to my code
+- Add gem Pundit (!!!!)
 - Implement more features:
   - as a user i can create an invoice, directly from my objective
   - as a user i can edit my objective
   - as a user i can create ojective for a year or less than a month
-  - as user i can tchat with
+  - as user i can click on the phone number and call directly my client
   - as a client i recieve an email with informations following my call with a study caller

 Thanks 🙏,